-Woman charged with felony for tagging statue with chalk
+Woman charged with felony for writing ‘tear down’ on statue

 Loughner was taken to the Fulton County jail where records show she remained jailed on Friday.
 Bail is set at $1,500.
 The Associated Press was unable to determine if she has a lawyer.

 The Georgia Capitol Police, a unit of the Department of Public Safety charged with protecting the capitol and other state government buildings, said the statue was “defaced,” Stallings said.
-According to a police report obtained Friday by The Associated Press, Loughner wrote in yellow chalk.
-Capitol Police Officer Alexis Rae Callaway wrote that Loughner admitted “that she had moved the set barricade and walked up the sidewalk.”
-Barricades have been in place around the perimeter of the building.
+She said she had no specifics and the police report remained incomplete Friday afternoon.

-Protesters have been gathering near the statue of John Brown Gordon, on a corner of the capitol grounds, for daily protests demanding that it and other monuments be removed, saying they were white supremacists and that Georgia shouldn’t honor them.
+Protesters have been gathering at the statue of John Brown Gordon, on a corner of the capitol grounds, for daily protests demanding that it and other monuments be removed, saying they were white supremacists and that Georgia shouldn’t honor them.
 The protests spun out of other demonstrations against police brutality and racial injustice following the death of George Floyd in Minneapolis.

 Organizer J.J.
 Nicole said Friday that Loughner was not part of her normal group of demonstrators, but has been circulating among various protests in Atlanta, surveying demonstrators on changes they want.
 Nicole said Friday that Loughner uses a walker and climbed the stairs from the street level on Thursday, where demonstrators were gathering, to the elevated capitol lawn and wrote on the base of Gordon’s statue in yellow chalk.
 Nicole said Loughner wrote “Tear Down,” part of the protest’s slogan of “Tear Down Gordon” and that about 10 officers then came out of the capitol to arrest her.
 Video on WXIA-TV showed the words.